 How to create a splattering watercolor technique with your brush:

 Sprinkling salt is another technique many watercolorists use to create texture!
-If you sprinkle salt on your painting while it’s still wet, the salt absorbs the water and pulls the pigment.
+If you sprinkle salt on your painting while it’s still wet, it absorbs the water and pulls the pigment.
 This creates tiny textured dots (as shown in the image below).

 Scraping and scratching watercolor techniques are two ways to create highlights, sharper edges and